vinayath-tech/Webdriverio-typescript-tests/README.md

 ## Introduction

-   This UI acceptance testing framework is created using the following tools & libraries:
+   This UI acceptance testing framework created using the following tools & libraries:

      - webdriverio
      - mocha